Petrobras raises gasoline and cooking gas prices by 7.2% - 10/08/2021 - Market

 Last week, it received the Minister of Economy, Paulo Guedes, and the President of the Chamber, Arthur Lira (PP-AL) at Palácio da Alvorada to discuss alternatives for holding prices.

-Earlier this week, Lira proposed changes to the ICMS, suggesting that the reference prices for charging the tax be calculated based on an average of 12 months and no more than two weeks.
+Earlier this week, Lira proposed changes to the ICMS, suggesting that reference prices for tax collection be calculated based on the 12-month average and no more than two weeks.

 The measure, however, was criticized by states and municipalities, given the prospect of loss of revenue, and would have little impact on prices, according to the fuel sector.